petergiordano/bolt-prototype/docs/bolt-migration-standards.md

   - Icon variant: Circular, gray background, rotate animation on hover
   - Full variant: Standard button styling with tooltip
 - **Accessibility**: Includes `aria-label` and `title` attributes

+### ♿ Contrast & Accessibility Guidelines

+All UI elements must meet minimum accessibility contrast standards (WCAG AA):

+- Use `text-white` or `text-gray-900` on colored backgrounds
+- Avoid `text-gray-500` unless on white or very light backgrounds
+- Use `text-gray-600` or darker for disabled states
+- All body text must meet 4.5:1 contrast ratio (3:1 for large text)
+- Avoid blue-on-orange combinations such as `#A5B6EF` on `#FF9000`
+- Use Tailwind’s built-in contrast utilities (`text-white`, `bg-gray-900`, etc.)

+✅ Examples:
+- Progress indicators: darker orange (`#E67300`) with white text
+- Disabled buttons: gray text `#666666` minimum on light backgrounds
+- Instruction blocks: always use `text-white` on gradient backgrounds

+These rules are binding for all current and future activities.
+Bolt must validate contrast before pushing any activity UI.

 ---